Design and Evaluate Recomposited OR-AND-XOR-PUF: Background

 \mypara{$\textbf{Linear Additive Delay Model}$} A linear additive delay model of APUFs can be expressed as~\cite{lim2005extracting}:

-$\vec{w}$ is the weight vector models the time delay segments in the APUF, $\vec{\Phi}$ is the parity (or feature) vector that can be generally understood as a transformation of the challenge.
+where $\vec{w}$ is the weight vector that models the time delay segments in the APUF, and $\vec{\Phi}$ is the parity (or feature) vector that can be generally understood as a transformation of the challenge.
 The dimension of both $\vec{w}$ and $\vec{\Phi}$ is $n+1$ given an $n$-stage APUF.

-The response of an $n$-stage APUF is determined by the delay difference between the top and bottom signal.
-This delay difference is the sum of the delay differences of each of individual $n$ stages.
+The response of an $n$-stage APUF is determined by the delay difference between the top and bottom signals.
+This delay difference is the sum of the delay differences of each of the individual $n$ stages.
 The delay difference of each stage depends on the corresponding challenge\cite{becker2015gap}.
 Based on Eq.~\ref{con:delta}, the response $r$ of the challenge \textbf{c} is modelled as:

-\mypara{$\textbf{Reliability}$} Due to noise, environmental parameter change, and aging, the reproducibility or reliability of the PUF response is not perfect, i.e., feeding the same challenge to a PUF cannot always produce the fully stable response.
+\mypara{$\textbf{Short-Time Reliability}$} Due to noise, environmental parameter changes, and aging, the reproducibility or reliability of the PUF response is not perfect (i.e., feeding the same challenge to a PUF cannot always produce the fully stable response).

-From the security perspective, the reliability of APUFs leaks information that can be used to infer APUF internal time delay.
-For example, if a given response is unreliability, it means the $\Delta$ in Eq.~\ref{con:delta} given this response is close to $0$.
-Such unreliability is a type of side-channel information that can be easily captured by an attacker to build APUF model~\cite{delvaux2013side,becker2015gap}.
-The (short-term) reliability R (i.e., repeatability) merely resulted from the noise for a specific challenge $\bf c$ of the APUF can be easily measured by following means: assume that the challenge $\bf c$ is applied $M$ times, and suppose that there are $N$ `1' response value occurrences out of $M$ repeated measurements.
-The reliability is expressed as~\cite{nguyen2019interpose}:
+From the security perspective, the reliability of APUFs leaks information that can be used to infer the APUF internal time delay.
+For example, if a given response is unreliable, then $\Delta$ in Eq.~\ref{con:delta} given this response is near $0$.
+Such unreliability is a type of side-channel information that can be easily captured by an attacker to build the APUF model~\cite{delvaux2013side,becker2015gap}.
+The short-time reliability R (i.e., repeatability) merely resulting from the noise for a specific challenge $\bf c$ of the APUF can be easily measured by the following means: we assume that the challenge $\bf c$ is applied $M$ times, and that there are $N$ '1' response value occurrences out of $M$ repeated measurements.
+The short-time reliability is expressed as~\cite{nguyen2019interpose}:

-The R, as an easy-to-obtain side-channel information, can be exploited by an attacker to perform the reliability-based modeling attacks.
+As easy-to-obtain side-channel information, R, can be exploited by an attacker to perform reliability-based modeling attacks.